Working with a Teacher

 Contact Nelly: email@example.com

 Judy Butler met Nelly Kaufer and Jason Siff at a psychotherapy conference in 2005.
-She became involved in an on-going group for therapists practicing Recollective Awareness the same year and has since studied consistently with Nelly Kaufer in both group and individual settings.
+She became involved in an on-going meditation group for therapists the same year and has since studied consistently with Nelly Kaufer in both group and individual settings.
 In 2013 she entered the Recollective Awareness Teacher Training Program.
 She regularly assists Nelly in workshops for therapists on the use of meditation as a part of self-care and ethical practice.
-She also leads an open sit one Sunday a month at Pine Street Sangha and serves on the Advisory Board.
+She also leads an open sit one Sunday a month at Pine Street Sangha and serves on the Board of Directors.

 While retired as of April 2016, Judy spent the last 15 years as a Psychotherapist in Private Practice with adults.
 Previously, she had worked for 14 years at CARES NW and 9 years for the State of Oregon.
 Her specialty in both organizations was the assessment and treatment of child abuse.
 She was frequently sought out as a trainer on this topic both in Oregon and other parts of the U.S. She has a Masters’ in Counseling from Lewis and Clark.